erroronline1/caro/readme.md

 A service-worker catches requests, routes if available or returns a cached response for connectivity exceptions. (./service-worker.js)

-DIALOG-, TOAST- and Assemble-classes parse accordingly prepared responses to the interface. (./js/assemble.js)
+Dialog-, Toast- and Assemble-classes parse accordingly prepared responses to the interface. (./js/assemble.js), examples of the frontend-syntax can be found importing unittest.js and calling `rendertest('documents')` and `rendertest('app')` from the console.

 _client-object handles module specific recurring tasks of form preparations (./js/utility.js)